 Business Level

-A data breach is a serious cybersecurity threat that affects both individuals and organizations.
-It can result in significant financial losses, identity theft, erosion of trust, and damage to a company’s reputation.
-Therefore, it is absolutely essential to learn how to prevent data breaches in cybersecurity to protect data and adhere to robust cybersecurity practices.
+A data breach is a major cybersecurity risk for both individuals and organisations.
+This can lead to significant financial losses, identity theft, loss of trust, and damage to the company’s reputation.
+Therefore, learning how to prevent data breaches in cybersecurity is absolutely crucial to protect data and maintain robust cybersecurity practices.

 Next-Gen Gaming: NVIDIA’s NTC is here to change graphics.
 See how it works.

 Q1.
-What is the simple meaning of a data breach?
+What is the meaning of a data breach?

 Q2.
-Are a data breach and a data leak the same thing?
+Is a data breach the same as a data leak?

-Ans: No, there is a slight technical difference between the two.
-A data breach is a “planned attack” in which a hacker breaks into a system.
-A data leak, on the other hand, is often an “accident”—such as when an employee inadvertently makes a private file public.
+Ans: No, there is a bit of a technical difference between the two.
+A data breach is “a planned attack,” where a hacker gains access to a system.
+A data leak, however, is often an “accident”—such as when an employee accidentally makes a private file public.

 Q3.
 What are the 8 easiest ways to avoid a data breach?